 Wine allows emulating Windows environment on Unix-like systems.
 It can be installed using AppCafe.
 One can start Wine using winecfg on terminal, after the successful installation of Wine.
 Below screenshots capture installing Wine and running Windows Explorer application.

 Lumina Screensavers (xscreensaver)

 Lumina screensavers are refreshing and different.
 Here are some of the snapshots –

-The TrueOS is impressive when consider it as relatively young.
-It is a daring step that TrueOS developers took FreeBSD Current rather than FreeBSD Stable code base.
+The TrueOS is impressive when considering it as relatively young.
+It is a daring step that TrueOS developers took FreeBSD Current rather than FreeBSD Stable codebase.
 Overall it has created its own place from the legacy shadow of PC-BSD.
 Starting with easy installation TrueOS is a good combination of software and utilities that make the system ready to use.
 Go and get a TrueOS ISO to unleash the “bleeding edge” tag of FreeBSD.